polyseam/invisaline/README.md

 ## The Solution

-Invisaline automatically aligns the content of multi-line template literals with the surrounding code indentation, making it easier to read and visually consistent.
+Invisaline automatically aligns the content of multi-line template literals with the surrounding code indentation, making it easier to read and more visually consistent.
 This is purely a visual change and does not modify the source file.

 ```ts